QuentinRa/blog.quentinra.dev/info/html/index.md

 ## Forms

-Creating a form in html is a bit tricky, or at least more complex than any other tags.
-Also note that you can't process a form since you need a server to process your data.
+Creating a form in HTML is a bit tricky, or at least more complex than any other tags.
+Also, note that you can't process a form since you need a server to process your data.

 W3School [set one for you](https://www.w3schools.com/html/html_forms.asp)